cs1302uga/cs1302-tutorials/visibility/protected.rst

    In a child class, access to a protected instance member of a parent via a reference variable (or `this` or `super`) is only permitted when the variable type is the child type or a child of the child type.

+To illustrate the impact of this requirement, let's consider the UML diagram below and the two code snippets that follow it.

 .. image:: img/protected_2.svg